Avatar123123/word_match/README.md

 ### Description of the game
-This game is about matching words that are related to each other.
+This game is about matching similar words.

 ### How to play
 * The task is to match the words that are related.